 “SCRC” Semi Customizable Reporting System User Stories

+SCRUM 1 – Target Delivery Date: Aug 16th

 1. Introduction

 SCRC is a virtual dashboard to provide visualization of data compiled by Econometrica from hospitals on behalf of Centers for Medicare and Medicaid Services (CMS).
 It is initially planned for the state of New Jersey but must be expandable to other states.